codeocelot/SecretSanta/README.md

 ## Useage
 ### Commandline:
-Save your names in a names.txt, each on a separate line.
+Save your names in `names.txt`, each on a separate line.

 `npm start`